Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 These authentication settings are the ones we'll need in later lessons to get access to the necessary data to mix social networking and travel.
 This would probably be a good time to click on the links "Preview Current Dialog" and "Preview Referral Dialog", so you can see how users will perceive your application.

-### Telling your Facebook configuration to your app
+### Setting your Facebook configuration into your app

 At the top of the screenshot above, showing how to register a new app in Facebook, there are two "blacked out" fields.
 These are two bits of information that you need to "install" into your application, so it knows how to correctly respond to requests sent by Facebook.